KamataRyo/embed-travis/readme.txt

 Tested up to: 4.5.2
 Stable tag: 0.2.5

 Embed your build logs on Travis CI into WordPress easily.
-Discuss on your history:)

 == Description ==

 * Embed your build logs on Travis CI into WordPress easily.
 * You simply have to paste the URL of your Travis CI build logs.
-* You can embed a specific build history of the Travis CI.
+* You can embed a specific build history from Travis CI.

 = Summary =